 The bartender started to say something but changed his mind and shrugged.
 “Suit yourself,” he muttered and poured some dense, aromatic liquor into a tall, sugar-coated glass.

-Nihlus tossed him a chit, picked up the glass and made his way to her table over the dancing floor.
+Nihlus tossed him a chit, picked up the glass and went over, making his way over the dancing floor.
 She greeted him with a smile, her perfectly white teeth shining an unnatural hue in the soft UV light.
 He sat down, facing her.

 “Hello,” he said.